rinigus/osmscout-server/README.md

 present, Poor Maps and modRana include plugins already in the upstream and no additional configuration is needed.

 The server is written using Qt.
-The server can be used as a console or a Sailfish application.
-For console version, use osmscout-server_console.pro as a project, available in console subfolder.
+The server can be used as a console, a Sailfish, or a QtQuick application.
+For console and QtQuick versions, use the corresponding project file, available in pro subfolder.
 For Sailfish, use osmscout-server_silica.pro.

 ## Maps